Satō–Kishi–Abe family: Nobusuke Kishi

 Kishi has been described as the "mastermind" behind the industrial development of Japan's puppet state in Manchuria.
-Kishi had first come to the attention of the Kwantung Army officers as a rising star in the Ministry of Commerce and Industry for openly touting the policies of Nazi Germany, and calling for policies of "industrial rationalization" to eliminate capitalist competition in support of state goalsideas that accorded with the Army's idea of a "national defense state".
+Kishi had first come to the attention of the Kwantung Army officers as a rising star in the Ministry of Commerce and Industry for openly touting the policies of Nazi Germany and calling for policies of "industrial rationalization" to eliminate capitalist competition in support of state goalsideas that accorded with the Army's idea of a "national defense state".
 In 1935, Kishi was appointed Manchukuo's Deputy Minister of Industrial Development.
 Kishi was given complete control of Manchukuo's economy by the military, with the authority to do whatever he liked just as long as industrial growth was increased.

 In 1936, Kishi was one of the drafters of Manchukuo's first Five-Year Plan.
-Modeled on the Soviet Union's First Five-Year Plan, Manchukuo's Five-Year Plan was intended to dramatically boost heavy industry in order so that more coal, steel, electricity, and could be used for military purposes.
+Modeled on the Soviet Union's First Five-Year Plan, Manchukuo's Five-Year Plan was intended to dramatically boost heavy industry in order so that more coal, steel, and electricity could be used for military purposes.
 In order to enact the new plan, Kishi persuaded the military to allow private capital into Manchukuo.
-This was done by arguing that the military's policy use of state-owned corporations to lead Manchukuo's industrial development cost Japanese state too much money.
+This was done by arguing that the military's policy use of state-owned corporations to lead Manchukuo's industrial development cost the Japanese state too much money.
 One of the new public-private corporations founded to assist in carrying out the Five-Year Plan was the Manchuria Industrial Development Company (MIDC).
-Established in 1937, it attracted a staggering 5.2 billion yen in private investment, making it by far the largest long term investment in the Japanese empire.
-The sum was especially large when compared to Japan's annual budget government of 2.5 billion yen in 1937.
+Established in 1937, it attracted a staggering 5.2 billion yen in private investment, making it by far the largest long-term investment in the Japanese empire.
+The sum was especially large when compared to Japan's annual government budget of 2.5 billion yen in 1937.
 The man handpicked by Kishi to lead the MIDC was his distant relative and First High School classmate, Nissan Group founder Ayukawa Yoshisuke.
 As part of the deal, the Nissan Group's entire operations were supposed to be transferred over to Manchuria to form the basis of the new MIDC.
-The system that Kishi pioneered in Manchuria of a state-guided economy where corporations made their investments on government orders later served as the model for Japan's post-1945 development, and subsequently, that of South Korea and China as well.
+The system that Kishi pioneered in Manchuria of a state-guided economy where corporations made their investments on government orders later served as the model for Japan's post-1945 development and, subsequently, that of South Korea and China as well.